steviegt6/terraclient/README.md

   - Extra info option as well.
     - Displays yourself as well.
 - Forced wide-screen scaling removal and forced main-menu UI scaling removal.
-- Forced PvP/team-switching cooldown removal.\*
+- Forced PvP/team-switching cooldown removal (does not work in TShock servers).
 - The ability to switch between actual player difficulties (saves the file as well).
 - The ability to unlock all Journey mode items in the item spawning UI (requires rejoining the world/server).
 - The ability to unlock all bestiary entries (requires re-opening the UI).
-  - Furthermore, added a "Spawn" button to spawn any NPC on the bestiary./*
+  - Furthermore, added a "Spawn" button to spawn any NPC on the bestiary. (does not work in TShock servers).
     - There is also a list of all buff immunities.
 - The ability to regenerate your UUID from the main menu.
 - Chat command system (W.I.P.).